AungPyaeSone1000/BurmeseFood/README.md

 and manage food orders while providing an admin panel for managing products, featuring products, and analystics of sales.
 The website is accessible at [Burmese-Food-Ecommerce](https://burmese-food.onrender.com/)

+You can log in using
+Email: ww.aps2002third@gmail.com
+Password: 12341234

 ![Website Screenshot](frontend/public/BurmeseFoodEcommerceImage.png)

 ## 🌟 Features